-In many construction applications, products are not exposed to any fire risk or are protected by non-combustible materials (e.g. cavity wall insulation) and combustibility is not an issue.
-In other applications where high fire performance is needed, suitable products can be specified.
+In most construction applications, insulation products are not exposed to any fire risk or are protected by non-combustible materials (for example cavity wall insulation is protected externally by the outer substrate and internally by blocks) and combustibility is not an issue.

 PIR insulation products are used across a wide range of applications providing exceptional benefits; however, individual products offer different levels of fire performance depending on their end-use application.
 It is important to ensure that the right product is used in the right end-use application.
 Recommendations and advice on specific products can be obtained by contacting the individual manufacturing members of IMA.